the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 And also, why not just focus on building out the shiny new features we were promised we could prioritize after successfully releasing Beta, features we _know_ our users will love?

-Yet, the post-conference chatter over drinks seemed to center around the same question: are evals really as critical as everyone seems to be insisting?
+Yet, the post-conference chatter over drinks seemed to center around the same question: are evals really as critical as everyone insists?

+## Why Evals are Critical

-## 💥 The hard truth: Anyone can build an AI agent.
+### 💥 The hard truth: Anyone can build an AI agent.

-Indeed, there are a wealth of resources, learning materials, and open source tooling to help anyone with an internet connection and a smoot of curiosity to stand up their very own agent -- and do it astonishingly fast!
+Indeed, there are a wealth of resources, learning materials, and open source tooling to help anyone with an internet connection and a crumb of curiosity to stand up their very own agent -- and do it astonishingly fast!

 #### But it's a _lot_ harder to build a **Good Agent™**.